ECONOMY

 Far higher ease of doing business as compared to the rest of India; export promotion council seeks removal of taxes and other such barriers for future growth

-Data compiled by the Export Promotion Council of India for Export Oriented Units and (EPCES) under the ministry of commerce reported total merchandise and software export of Rs 5,513 billion in FY18, from Rs 4,686 bn the previous year.
+Data compiled by the Export Promotion Council of India for Export Oriented Units and SEZs (EPCES) under the ministry of commerce reported total merchandise and software export of Rs 5,513 billion in FY18, from Rs 4,686 bn the previous year.

 The jump was despite levy of Minimum Alternate Tax (MAT), imposition of Dividend Distribution Tax (DDT) and the impending sword of a sunset clause from 2020, when tax benefits are to end.
-EPCES has urged the government to continue with the exemptions granted to and EOUs, and to remove MAT and DDT from these zones.
+EPCES has urged the government to continue with the exemptions granted to SEZs and EOUs, and to remove MAT and DDT from these zones.
 There are 204 of these in the country.

-"are the only location where production and services continue without obstruction or hindrance of uninvited, unwanted visitors, a norm in the Domestic Tariff Area (DTA).
+"SEZs are the only location where production and services continue without obstruction or hindrance of uninvited, unwanted visitors, a norm in the Domestic Tariff Area (DTA).
 A safe, secure and peaceful environment, flush with abundant green belts and conducive ambience, definitely helps increase productivity and defect-free products," said Vinay Sharma, officiating chairman of EPCES.

-While was Rs 2,735 bn in FY18, software export rose 17 per cent to Rs 2,779 bn.
+While merchandise export was Rs 2,735 bn in FY18, software export rose 17 per cent to Rs 2,779 bn.

 In the SEZs, single-window clearance, approachable development commissioners and approval for new units or changes in the Letter of Permission at monthly meetings of unit approval committees are given as reasons for the higher 'Ease of Doing Business'.
 As against business in the DTA, where one has to deal with multiple authorities and departments.